-Leaving your dining in the chef’s hands and enjoying the chef’s tasting menu is our favorite way to dine.
+Enjoying tasting menus around the world is one of our favorite indulgences.
+Leaving your dining in the chef’s hands and enjoying their personal menu is our favorite way to dine.
 Whether we are eating locally or around the world, we find that these tasting menus are one of the best ways to fully get a feel for the chef, restaurant, culture, and area.

 What Are Chef’s Tasting Menus

-Today, tasting menus are not limited to dinner.
+Today, tasting menus around the world are not limited to dinner.
 More and more restaurants are offering lunch tasting menus like NIX in New York City.
-This vegan and vegetarian-focused Michelin Star rated restaurant only offers their form of a tasting menu at lunch.
-And it is the best priced tasting menu ever, especially for a Michelin Star restaurant.
+This vegan and vegetarian-focused Michelin Star-rated restaurant only offer their form of a tasting menu at lunch.
+And it is the best-priced tasting menu ever, especially for a Michelin Star restaurant.

 For a mere $35, you can get a “Walk Around the Garden” which will feature some menu specialties as well as one or two special bites.
 It is a little different from a traditional tasting menu in that the kitchen will serve a few courses from the menu.

-As an FYI…Tasting menus are much different than a prix fixe menu in that a prix fixe menu is set by both number of courses and offerings.
+As an FYI…Tasting menus around the world are much different than a prix fixe menu in that a prix fixe menu is set by both numbers of courses and offerings.
 You’ll have say 3 courses with options for each at a fixed price.

 The etiquette of a chef’s tasting menu is very important and pretty simple.
 When you order a tasting menu or a chef’s menu you are leaving it in the hands of the chef.
 Often, the menu will be described or posted ahead of time, but many times it will not.